-A variety of monitoring methods have been developed to assess functions and values of vernal pools, including the regional hydrogeomorphic approach to assessing vernal pool function (Bauer et al. 2009), USFWS Multiple Species Conservation Program (MSCP) Animal Monitoring Protocols (USFWS 2008), the City of San Diego Vernal Pool Habitat Conservation Plan (HCP - in progress), and the recent California Rapid Assessment Method (CRAM) Vernal Pool Module (California Wetlands Monitoring Workgroup 2012).
-The Corp and RWQCB will likely require CRAM analysis for all vernal pool restoration projects following the established CRAM protocol; therefore, the implementation of a CRAM is not addressed in this monitoring protocol.
+A variety of monitoring methods have been developed to assess functions and values of vernal pools, including the regional Vernal Pool HGM (Bauer et al. 2009), USFWS Multiple Species Conservation Program (MSCP) Animal Monitoring Protocols (USFWS 2008), the City of San Diego Vernal Pool Habitat Conservation Plan (HCP - in progress), and the recent California Rapid Assessment Method (CRAM) Vernal Pool Module (California Wetlands Monitoring Workgroup 2012).
+The U.S Army Corps of Engineers (Corps) and Regional Water Quality Control Board (RWQCB) will likely require CRAM analysis for all vernal pool restoration projects following the established CRAM protocol; therefore, the implementation of a CRAM is not addressed in this monitoring protocol.

-The regional Vernal Pool HGM (Bauder el al. 2009) will be used as a basic guidance to determine the compatibility of the J26 vernal pool complex with the restoration site for which J26 is used as a reference site.
-The following assessments will be conducted to establish a baseline for the monitoring effort, including determining
+The regional Vernal Pool HGM (Bauder el al. 2009) will be used as a basic guidance to determine the compatibility of the programmatic reference vernal pools in the J26 vernal pool complex with the restored pools in the Vista del Mar vernal pool restoration site.
+The following assessments1 of both sets of pools will be conducted to establish a baseline for the monitoring effort, including determining

-- Position of vernal pool complex/restoration project in the landscape - Watershed - Connectivity to other vernal pool complexes or open space - Disturbance factors (within and adjacent to the restoration/reference site) - Surface features (vernal pool basin, vernal pool periphery) - Soils - Stratified Sampling Design.
+- Position of vernal pool complex/restoration project in the landscape - Watershed - Connectivity to other vernal pool complexes or open space - Disturbance factors (within and adjacent to the restoration/reference sites) - Surface features (vernal pool basin, vernal pool periphery) - Soils - Stratified Sampling Design